Introduction to NumPy Library in Python

 array([1., 2., 3.7])

-As we discussed earlier, the NumPy array can be multidimensional, and the same can be created by passing a list of lists to the np.array() function.
-For example, a 2X3 numpy array can be formed as follows:
+As discussed earlier, a NumPy array can be multidimensional, and the same can be created by passing a list of lists to the np.array() function.
+For example, a 2x3 NumPy array can be created as follows:

 np.array([[1,2,3],[4,5,6]])